Finite-time blowup for the Fourier-restricted Euler and hypodissipative Navier-Stokes model equations: Introduction

 In \Cref{FurtherResultsSection}, we will state several regularity criteria for the restricted model equations and discuss the relationship of the results in this paper to the previous literature.
 In \Cref{Prelims}, we will define a number of important spaces and establish their key properties.
 In \Cref{WellPosedSection}, we will prove local wellposedness for the Fourier-restricted Euler and hypodissipative Navier--Stokes equations, as well as global regularity in the viscous case for generic initial data when $\alpha\geq \frac{\log(3)}{4\log(2)}$ and for small initial data when $\alpha< \frac{\log(3)}{4\log(2)}$.
 In \Cref{PermutationSection}, we will discuss permutation symmetry for both the Euler and hypodissipative Navier--Stokes equations and their respective restricted model equations.

-In \Cref{BlowupSection}, we will construct our blowup Ansatz, which allows us to reduce the Fourier-restricted Euler and hypodissipative Navier--Stokes equations to an infinite system of ODEs very similar to the dyadic Euler and Navier--Stokes equations of Friedlander-Katz-Pavlovi\'c.
-We will then prove blowup both for the Fourier-restricted Euler equation and for the Fourier-restricted, hypodissipative Navier--Stokes equation when $\alpha<\frac{\log(3)}{6\log(2)}$, following the methods of Cheskidov \cites{Cheskidov} closely in the later case.
-In \Cref{GeometricSection}, we will discuss the geometry of our blowup solutions and the relationship of this blowup with the existing literature on the regularity of the Euler and Navier--Stokes equations, including a precise geometric description of the blowup at the origin.
+In \Cref{DynamicsSection}, we will study the dynamics of the Fourier-restricted Euler and hypodissipative Navier--Stokes equations for odd, permutation symmetric solutions.
+We will use this symmetry class to reduce the Fourier-restricted Euler and hypodissipative Navier--Stokes equations to an infinite system of ODEs very similar to the Friedlander-Katz-Pavlovi\'c dyadic Euler and Navier--Stokes equations introduced in \cites{FriedlanderPavlovic,KatzPavlovic}.
+In \Cref{BlowupSection}, we will use this infinite system of ODEs to prove \Cref{RestrictedEulerBlowupIntro,RestrictedHypoBlowupIntro}, showing finite-time blowup both for the Fourier-restricted Euler equation and for the Fourier-restricted, hypodissipative Navier--Stokes equation when $\alpha<\frac{\log(3)}{6\log(2)}$.
+This argument gives a new proof of finite-time blowup for the dyadic Navier--Stokes equation.
+Although the threshold for finite-time blowup $\Tilde{\alpha}<\frac{1}{3}$ is the same as that found by Cheskidov \cite{Cheskidov}, a different choice of Lyapunov functional allows for the class of data covered to be slightly more generic.

 In \Cref{AppendixModeInteraction}, we will go through some elementary, but also long and tedious vector calculus computations.
-These are essential to the reduction of the restricted model equations considered in this paper to the FKP dyadic model, but are left for the appendices to avoid clogging up the body of the paper.
-In \Cref{AppendixNonlinearBound}, we will use these computations to prove a key bound on the nonlinearity in the restricted model equations that is essential to the wellposedness theory.
-In \Cref{AppendixFourierLimitations}, we will discuss some limitations to the method of working on a subset of the frequencies in Fourier space when returning to the full equations.
-In \Cref{AppendixVortexSheet}, we will discuss an approach to get around this by working on the physical space side with an Anstaz constructed from a permutation-symmetric triple of vortex sheets.
+These are essential to the construction---indeed finding the correct subset of modes with the necessary properties was the core difficulty of the work---but the calculations themselves are left for the appendices to avoid clogging up the body of the paper.
+In \Cref{AppendixNonlinearBound}, we will use these computations to prove a key bound on the nonlinearity.
+In \Cref{GeometricSection}, we will discuss the geometry of our blowup solutions and the relationship of this blowup with the existing literature on the regularity of the Euler and Navier--Stokes equations, including a precise geometric description of the blowup at the origin.
+In \Cref{AppendixFourierLimitations}, we will discuss some limitations to the method of working on a subset of the frequencies in Fourier space when returning to the full Euler and Navier--Stokes equations.